 I'm starting to bring together the ideas I have for the first game, as a showcase of the tech and it's unique features.
 See the timeline at the top of the page and the feature lists below for more information.

-Apparance has so far been a solo project, in development for over five years (part time until May 2016 when I was able to switch to full-time development).
+Apparance has so far been a solo project, in part-time development since 2012 (with 10 months full-time in 2016).
 Going forward it will need to become bigger than just myself, it's going to need you to fully realise the vision.
 There are a variety of ways this can happen, and I'm not ruling any out at this stage, some thoughts are: